b3a-dev/ebpf-geoip-demo/README.md

 # eBPF geoip demo
 This repository contains the resources to be used during the eBPF Summit demo.
+* app-x: contains 1 directory per independent app that would be running in the server.

 ## Demo overview
 **The high level idea for the demo:**<br/>